 The Wet Season

-• heavily influenced by the monsoon winds
+- heavily influenced by the monsoon winds

-• typically lands between June to September
+- typically lands between June to September

-TIPS FOR TRAVELING TO THAILAND WITH KIDS DURING RAINY SEASON: Pack shoes that can get wet, quick drying clothes, and a poncho or umbrella.
+- Pack shoes that can get wet, quick drying clothes, and a poncho or umbrella.

 The Dry Season

-• generally is between November to April
+- generally between November to April

-• Has mostly clear, sunny days
+- Has mostly clear, sunny days

 *Do note that May and October are shoulder months.
 The days could be either dry or wet.
 It just depends if the monsoon season comes early that year or late.

 That being said, the very best time to visit Thailand with kids is between December to February.
+But our family lives here year-round and love every season!

 Pin this post to remember the most iconic temples in Bangkok worth visiting with your family!